How to choose the right softbox

 Strip softbox produce a narrow band of light and are most commonly used for rim-lighting your subject, to separate them from the background.
 Multiple stripboxes can be arranged in a square or in a triangular formation, to create sort of ring light effect.
 They are useful for creating side lighting for full length fashion photos or portraits.

-30x90cm Easy Open softbox is great for lighting head shots, or half-body shots, and the larger 30x120cm and 35x160cm standard softboxes or the 30x140cm Easy-Open softboxes are great for full body shots.
+30x90cm Easy Open softbox is great for lighting head shots, or half-body shots, and the larger 30x120cm and 35x160cm standard softboxes or the larger softboxes great for full body shots, the 30x140cm Easy-Open softboxes.
 Strip boxes are also really well suited to product photography, allowing you to create strips of light on your product, or can be used to make pleasing gradients when used in conjunction with a scrim/diffuser.

 3. Set Up